ozbillwang/terraform-best-practices/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

->the README for terraform version 0.11 and less has been renamed to [README.0.11.md](README.0.11.md)
+> The README for terraform version 0.11 and less has been renamed to [README.0.11.md](README.0.11.md)

 ## Run terraform command with var-file